 Many people dream of big profits – they look for a new job or are online for dating.
 Fraudsters also know this and try to exploit the desires and vulnerabilities of their fellow human beings with concocted stories.
-The aim of the scamming is to convince the victims to pay a sum of money with false promises.
+The objective of an online scam is to convince the victims to pay a sum of money with false promises.

 Yes, I love… only your money

 If you love someone on the net and always send nice messages to you, that’s a nice thing.
-But if great love suddenly wants money from you with a touching story, then you should become suspicious.
+But, if that great love suddenly wants money from you with a touching story, then you should become suspicious.
 Fraudsters on dating sites or other networks specialize in emotional pressure.
-Many victims then can not help but transfer the money for the alleged hospital treatment or the return ticket.
+Many victims then cannot help, but transfer the money for the alleged hospital treatment or the return ticket.

-If you unexpectedly receive an e-mail or a letter in your Inbox with a promise of profit, all the alarm bells should ring, especially if you have to pay before receiving the promised amount.
+Sometimes, you unexpectedly receive an email or a letter in your Inbox with a promise of profit.
+In this case, all the alarm bells should ring!
+This is especially true, if you have to pay before receiving the promised amount.
 Perhaps, you were promised an inheritance and you only have to foot the notary expenses before the alleged disbursement of funds.
-You never see your money or your inheritance.
+The story ends in your never seeing your money or your inheritance.

 On dubious eCommerce websites and sales portals, you should exercise special care.
 Sometimes, a buyer might want you to deliver the goods even before the payment is credited in your account.
 Or, if you are the buyer, the invoice from the buyer might look credible, but might actually be a fake.
 In such circumstances, the scammer has won two-fold – he gets to keep, both the money and the goods.

-Some ads in the real estate portals are very attractive with compelling photos, and the price is too good to be true because the landlord is currently abroad and is looking for a trustworthy tenant.
-The landlord, however, would like you to pay the deposit or the first rent in advance on a foreign account and the keys would be dispatched via post after they confirm the receipt of the funds.
-Sadly, the alleged owner does not own anything, but your money and has disappeared.
+Some ads in the real estate portals are very attractive with compelling photos.
+And, the price is too good to be true.
+Usually, the landlord is currently abroad and is looking for a trustworthy tenant.
+However, the landlord wants you to pay the deposit or the first rent in advance to a foreign account.
+The keys would be dispatched via post after they confirm the receipt of the funds.
+Sadly, the alleged owner does not own anything and your money has disappeared!